Building Your Pet’s Thanksgiving Feast

 Sweet potatoes are an excellent addition to any dog’s diet – even when it is not a holiday.
 Sweet potatoes area great source of dietary fiber, vitamin B6, vitamin C, and beta-carotene, which altogether promote overall health.
 The trouble comes from the extra sugar in candied yams or marshmallows on sweet potato casserole, which can cause an upset tummy.
 A safer option is to boil or broil a few extra plain sweet potatoes to give to your pup.

 Corn is perfectly safe for dogs in moderation.
-But, just like other casseroles, try to give your dog only the cooked corn and not corn casserole.
-Corn casserole often contains high amounts of butter, cream, salt, and occasionally onions – all of which can be toxic or cause upset tummy.
+But, just like other casseroles, try to give your dog only the cooked corn and not corn casserole or corn pudding.
+Corn casserole often contains high amounts of butter, cream, salt, and occasionally onions – all of which can be harmful or cause upset tummy.

 Cranberry sauce is okay in moderation but pay attention to how much sugar you are giving your pup on the holiday.
 However, your dog cannot eat cranberry sauce containing grapes, raisins, or currants because they are toxic to dogs.